hmanchev/ui5-uiveri5/docs/usage/locators.md

 ### Minimize use of attribute locators
 These locators work slow and are usually not closely related to the visual representation.
 Besides, attribute values may often change and may not be specific enough if used on their own.

+## DOM locators
+All standart locators from webdriverjs are supported, please check webdirvejs docs for references.

 ## UIVeri5 locators